 The State of Ohio requires the following for Passport Enrollment in Ohio:

-The State of Ohio requires that the business be covered by both General/Professional liability and Workman’s Compensation especially if the Agency is going to participate in any state programs for reimbursement.
+The State of Ohio requires that the business be covered by both General/Professional liability and Workman’s Compensation and a surety bond for $50,000

 Researching the Passport regulations is a must when starting this process of applying for your home care agency’s enrollment.
 Ohio Department of Aging also requires an RN to supervise aides.
 An Administrator and Alternately qualified individual to run the home care business who are over the age of 18 and have a GED or higher must also be presented.
 All Key Staff and owner(s) will have to pass a background check.